ShawnMcCool/elastic-bash/README.md

 ### why environment variables?

-Where's the fun in me giving you all the answers.
+Where's the fun in me giving you all the answers?
 The design supports easy transitions to POSIX style parameters or whatever else.

 ## Usage